 “Roundup”, a common household weed killer, has been brought to court with cases claiming that product can cause cancer.
-The most recent of the cancer claims is Non Hodgkin Lymphoma due to the main ingredient in Roundup, Glyphosate.
+The most recent of the cancer claims are Non-Hodgkin Lymphoma due to the main ingredient in Roundup, Glyphosate.

 In light of recent events, Monsanto’s genetically engineered crops play a larger role in Roundup’s pending lawsuits than first meets the eye.
 In Trends in glyphosate herbicide use in the United States and globally, an environmental science journal entry researched and written by Charles M. Benbrook; Monsanto appears to have facilitated Roundup’s usage over the years in farmlands.